carina-studio/ULogViewer/ULogViewer/ChangeList.md

 + Other UI/UX Improvement.

 ## Behavior Changes
++ Will not switch to **'Marked logs'** panel automatically after marking logs.
+You can change this behavior in application options.
 + Change **'Save memory usage aggressively'** setting to **'Policy of memory usage'** to provide better control of balance of CPU/memory usage.
 + Use **⌘** key for multi-selection of items on **macOS** instead of using **Ctrl**.
 + Align application activation/deactivation behavior on **macOS**.